wandb/docs/docs/guides/hosting/self-managed/bare-metal.md

 | Core Count                 | 4                                 |
 | Memory (GiB)               | 8                                 |

-This ensures that W&B has sufficient disk space to process W&B server application data and store temporary logs before they are externalized.
+This ensures that W&B Server has sufficient disk space to process the application data and store temporary logs before they are externalized.
 It also ensures fast and reliable data transfer, the necessary processing power and memory for smooth operation, and that W&B will not be affected by any noisy neighbors.

 It is important to keep in mind that these specifications are minimum requirements, and actual resource needs may vary depending on the specific usage and workload of the W&B application.
 Monitoring the resource usage and performance of the application is critical to ensure that it operates optimally and to make adjustments as necessary.

 ### Database Server

-W&B recommends a [MySQL 8](../how-to-guides/bare-metal.md#mysql-80) database as a metadata store.
+W&B recommends a [MySQL 8](../selfm-anaged/bare-metal.md#mysql-80) database as a metadata store.
 The shape of the ML practitioners parameters and metadata will greatly affect the performance of the database.
 The database is typically incrementally written to as practitioners track their training runs and is more read heavy when queries are executed in reports and dashboard.

 To ensure optimal performance we recommend deploying the W&B database on to a server with the following starting specs: